openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Polyline Vertices](images/intrographics_polylinepoints_combined.png "Drawing circles at the vertices of a polyline")

-We can also sample points along the polyline using [`getPointAtPercent(...)`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_getPointAtPercent "getPointAtPercent Documentation Page").  **[Note: explain sampling + function]**.
+We can also sample points along the polyline using [`getPointAtPercent(...)`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_getPointAtPercent "getPointAtPercent Documentation Page"), which takes a `float` between `0.0` and `1.0` and returns a `ofVec3f`.
 Inside the `draw()` function, comment out the code that draws a circle at each vertex.
 Below that, add:

         for (int p=0; p<100; p+=10) {
-            ofVec3f point = polyline.getPointAtPercent(p/100.0);
+            ofVec3f point = polyline.getPointAtPercent(p/100.0);  // Returns a point at a percentage along the polyline ofCircle(point, 5);
-            ofCircle(point, 5);
         }

 Now we have evenly spaced points (**figure x, right**).
 Let's try creating a brush stroke where the thickness of the line changes.
 To do this we need to use a [normal vector](http://en.wikipedia.org/wiki/Normal_(geometry) "Wiki on normal vectors in geometry").
-If we start with one line, the normal vector points in the opposite direction.
-Check out **figure x (left)**.
-Normals are drawn over some polylines.
-Imagine drawing a normal at every point along a polyline (**like figure x**).
+If we start with one line, the normal vector points in the opposite direction. **figure x (left)** shows normals drawn over some polylines.
+Imagine drawing a normal at every point along a polyline, **like figure x**.
 That is one way to add "thickness" to our brush.

-We can comment out our circle drawing code in `draw()`, and add these lines of code instead: **break code into simpler chunks**
+We can comment out our circle drawing code in `draw()`, and add these lines of code instead:

         vector<ofVec3f> vertices = polyline.getVertices();
         float normalLength = 40;
         for (int vertexIndex=0; vertexIndex<vertices.size(); ++vertexIndex) {
-            ofVec3f vertex = vertices[vertexIndex];
+            ofVec3f vertex = vertices[vertexIndex];  // Get the vertex
-            ofVec3f normal = polyline.getNormalAtIndex(vertexIndex) * normalLength;
+            ofVec3f normal = polyline.getNormalAtIndex(vertexIndex) * normalLength;  // Scale the normal
-            ofLine(vertex-normal/2, vertex+normal/2);
+            ofLine(vertex-normal/2, vertex+normal/2);  // Center the scaled normal around the vertex }
-        }

 We getting the all of the vertices in our `ofPolyline`.
-But here, we are also using [`getNormalAtIndex`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndex "getNormalAtIndex Documentation Page"] which takes an index and returns an `ofVec3f` that represents the normal vector for the vertex at that index.  **[Note: explain how normal vector is relative to (0,0,0) and how to center it on the vertex]**
+But here, we are also using [`getNormalAtIndex`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndex "getNormalAtIndex Documentation Page") which takes an index and returns an `ofVec3f` that represents the normal vector for the vertex at that index.
+We take that normal, scale it and then display it centered around the vertex.
+So, we have something like **figure x (left)**, but we can also sample normals, using the function [`getNormalAtIndexInterpolated(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndexInterpolated "getNormalAtIndexInterpolated Documentation Page").
+So let's comment out the code we just wrote, and try sampling our normals evenly along the polyline:

 ![Polyline Normals](images/intrographics_polylinenormals_combined.png "Drawing the normals at the vertices of a polyline")

-We have something like **figure x (left)**, but we can also sample normals, using the function [`getNormalAtIndexInterpolated(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getNormalAtIndexInterpolated "getNormalAtIndexInterpolated Documentation Page").
-So let's comment out the code we just wrote, and try sampling our normals evenly along the polyline:

 	float numPoints = polyline.size();
 	float normalLength = 20;